Luuoce/MACFE-Firmware-2026/README.md

 # Compilation
 Compile using the developer command prompt from Visual Studio 2022 and the .cpp file

+> cl /EHsc helloWorld.cpp
+> This command should create helloWorld.obj

 # Running the Program
 Call the compiled .exe with helloWorld in the command line